PhD, Johns Hopkins Bloomberg School of Public Health, 2005

-Currently in her second year as Chair of the American Public Health Association’s Environment Section, she has participated on more than a dozen committees, presented at almost two dozen meetings and co-authored seven peer-reviewed articles (the first of which was published in JAMA).
-Along with Dick Jackson, Dr. Latshaw convened a group of leaders around communicating environmental health in new, meaningful ways, using drinking water as the entre to better understanding.
+Currently Chair of the American Public Health Association’s Intersectional Council and on the Executive Board, she has participated on more than a dozen committees, presented at almost two dozen meetings and co-authored seven peer-reviewed articles (the first of which was published in JAMA).

 Prior to Hopkins, Megan worked to strengthen environmental and public health laboratories as the Environmental Health Director at the Association of Public Health Laboratories.
 Her team focused on creating a national biomonitoring system, testing for agents of chemical terrorism, and building a home base for environmental laboratories.
 Before that, Megan served as the Senior Director for Environmental Health Policy at the Association of State and Territorial Health Officials.